 The following chart (source IDG Connect) was also shared during the webinar:

-Find below a list of Sales Enablement software vendors (Sales Enablement solution, marketing content management, sales knowledge management) and agencies / consulting firms, as of October 31, 2013.
+Find below a list of Sales Enablement software vendors (Sales Enablement solution, marketing content management, sales knowledge management) & agencies / consulting firms, as of February 26, 2014.

 CRM magazine did a good job singling out the relevant vendors in the article Sales Enablement Tools.